 Assessing Your Horsemanship Skill Level

-Blue Sky Sage welcomes riders from advanced skill level horsewomen to the novice / intermediate skill levels, however in order for each guest to receive the ride they expect, it is imperative that all individuals on a given ride week have similar skills and fitness levels.
-Over the many years and countless horseback miles that we have been conducting horseback adventures, we have discovered that a rider’s ability to correctly post the trot is the best indicator of skill and fitness level.
+Blue Sky Sage welcomes riders from advanced skill level horsewomen to the novice / intermediate skill levels.
+However in order for each guest to have an opportunity to experience the ride they expect, it is imperative that all individuals on a given ride week have similar horsemanship skills and physical fitness levels.
+Over the many years and countless miles on horseback that we have traveled, we have determined that a rider’s ability to correctly post the trot is the best indicator of skill and fitness level.

 Mike and Bobbi, and the Blue Sky Sage crew are very capable at the lope . . .